 Some construction inspection guidelines

-As mentioned above, the main quality measures of a construction project are the project scope, the budget and the time for completion.
+As mentioned, the main quality measures of a construction project are the project scope, the budget and the time for completion.
 Always go back to these three main points when you’re planning an inspection.
-Listen up as our construction inspection guidelines focus on them.

 The defined scope of the construction project should be leading the inspection processes at all times wherein the client’s needs are the main focus of the scope.
 All construction inspection checklists and all construction reports must always have the client’s details with thorough notes of communication history between the client and your construction staff.

-Remember, every little thing adjusted or installed must be authorised by your client.
-Communication with the client is top priority of any of your construction project checklist.
+Every little thing adjusted or installed must be authorised by your client.
+Communication with the client is the top priority of any of your construction project checklists.
 Use construction inspections to make sure everything is going according to the project scope.

 All of your construction inspection checklists that deal with money must always reference the project budget.
 Completing a project within budget is another priority as a contractor or project manager, which greatly reflects the quality of your work.